SAP-docs/preview.developer.concur.com/src/api-guides/e-receipts-new.markdown

 * You will have a shared sandbox on each of following SAP Concur data centers: US2, EU2, and China (by request).
 * You will have 3 test accounts on each of following SAP Concur data centers: US2, EU2, and China (by request).
+* SAP Concur certification project manager

 ### Development App

-* A development app will be created for you and the app `client_id` and `client_secret` will be provided for development and testing purposes.
+* A **development** app will be created for you and the app `client_id` and `client_secret` will be provided for development and testing purposes.
-* You need to provide the development app’s connect URL (redirect URL) while submitting the partner technical readiness form.
+* You need to send the **development** app’s connect URL (redirect URL) to [PlatformCertification@sap.com](mailto:PlatformCertification@sap.com) before starting the development and testing of the development app.
+* SAP Concur certification project manager will provide you the deep link (URL) of the **development** app listing in the App Center.
+You will be able to access the app in the App Center by the deep link for the development and testing purpose only.

 ### Production App

-* Once you complete the development app certification walkthrough, you will be provided a production app `client_id` and `client_secret`.
+* Once you complete the development app certification walkthrough, you will be provided a **production app** `client_id` and `client_secret`.
-* You need to provide the production app’s connect URL (redirect URL) while submitting the partner technical readiness form.
+* You need to send the **production** app’s connect URL (redirect URL) to [PlatformCertification@sap.com](mailto:PlatformCertification@sap.com)  before starting the development and testing of the production app.
+* SAP Concur certification project manager will provide you the deep link (URL) of the **production** app listing in the App Center.
+You will be able to access the app listing by the deep link for the development and testing purpose only.
+After your **production** app meets all the certification requirements and completes the certification, the App Center marketing team will release this app in the App Center And all users in allowed regions/countries can have the access.

 ## User Connections / Authentication